lexiccn/ExternusAPI/wiki/Animation.md

 ## Self-Repeating Animation

 Once an animation has played all of its frames it will normally temrinate.
 This can be prevented however by overriding the onComplete method in the AnimationRenderer.
-If the animation is cancelled using RunningAnimation#cancel() it wil not restart even if true is returned.
+If BeforeCompletion returns true then the animation will restart instead of terminating.
+If an animation is cancelled using `RunningAnimation#cancel()` it will not be restarted even if beforeCompletion returns true.
 ```java
 int counter = 0;
 //The animation will repeat 3 times before being canceled.